-35 Best Action Adventure Games With Incredible Worlds - Gameranx
+40 Best Action-Adventure Games With Incredible Worlds - Gameranx

 Release Date: 2009-2019

-The Batman: Arkham series of games has been running for over a decade now and is an awesome collection of games that employ world design inspired by comic book roots.
+The Batman: Arkham series of games has been around for over a decade.
 Their environmental storytelling makes use of cinematic influences which ensure that the world you’re jumping into when you play one of the Batman: Arkham games feels as true to the characters’ source material as possible.
-In these games, you’ll explore Arkham Asylum, Arkham City super-prison, Gotham City (both Old and New) and a range of other locations known to the Arkhamverse, as it’s known.
+In these games, you’ll explore Arkham Asylum, Arkham City super-prison, Gotham City (both Old and New), and a range of other locations known to the Arkhamverse, as it’s known.
 If you’re a fan of the Caped Crusader, you’ll enjoy almost all of these games.

 Publisher: Sony Interactive Entertainment